-For our new parents and to clarify for existing parents, Marmook is run at lunch times in the library.
-Staff give up their time to supervise this space and be available for children who need some support during that time.
+Marmook is run during our second break (2-2.30) in the library.
+Staff supervise this space and are available for children who need some support during that time.
 Marmook is a Wurundjeri word offered for our use by Wurundjeri Elder, Murundindi, and means ancestor pathway or special place.
-We feel it represents the restorative nature of this space.
+We feel it represents the restorative nature of this space we are trying to create.

+How is Marmook used?
-Marmook is used in a multitude of ways.
-Students can choose to come into Marmook at lunchtime if they need some quiet time away from the playground.
-Here they can play a board game, read, draw or chat to the teacher if they have a problem they need help with.
-It is a lovely safe space for children who may be having friendship issues or are just needing some down time away from the business of the playground.
-Teachers in Marmook will monitor the children they see regularly and liaise with their classroom teachers to assist where necessary.

-Many children use the space to continue working on projects or tasks that they started in class and wish to develop further; this is something we love to see!
-A teacher may also ask a student to finish off some work there before heading out to play if they have not used their class time appropriately.
+Marmook is used in a multitude of ways:

+- Students can choose to come into Marmook if they need some quiet time away from the playground.
+Here they can play a board game, read, draw or chat to the teacher if they have a problem they need help with. - It is a lovely safe space for children who may be having friendship issues to come.
+Teachers in Marmook will monitor the children they see regularly and liaise with their classroom teachers to assist where necessary. - Many children use the space to continue working on projects or tasks that they started in class and wish to develop further. - A teacher may also ask a student to finish off some work there before heading out to play if they have not used their class time appropriately (there is a teacher there to help if they need assistance). - Grade 5/6 only Students who DO NOT complete their homework 3 times in a term will have to attend Marmook for half of second break (15 mins) on 3 occasions to complete the assigned homework.
+If students are not prepared for book circle they will need to catch up on their preparation in Marmook on the day of book circle.

+Level 3 (see flow chart)

-We also use Marmook as a consequence for continued disruptive or unsafe behaviours that interrupt the learning of others in the classroom, or misbehavior in the school ground.
-Once a child has reached Level 3 (see behaviour management flow chart) they will spend time at Marmook either on the same day or the following day.
-Here, they will not be met by angry teacher.
+• It is also used as a consequence and restorative space for a student that reaches Level 3, for continued disruptive or unsafe behaviours that interrupts the learning of others in the classroom, this includes impacting the wellbeing of another student or not following the class/school rules or values.
+Once a child has reached Level 3 (see Behaviour Management Plan) they will spend time at Marmook either on the same day or the following day.
+Here, they will not be met by an angry teacher.
 Instead the supervising teacher will chat to them about their day, how it could have been different, what they need to do to get back on track, how their behaviour affects others etc. Often, children that come in for this reason just need an external person to listen to them and to workshop what has been going on for them.
-In most situations, students are let out at the half time bell so they still have plenty of time to run around and get a drink before going back to class.
-We know that this is also essential to help students get back on track before entering class again.
+We believe that having this discussion once a child has deescalated and away from the classroom and their peers is far more beneficial than in the classroom.
+Students that have come to Marmook on Level 3, leave at the half time bell so they still have plenty of time to run around and get a drink before going back to class (they are roughly in Marmook for 12-15 minutes).

-Teachers will email/call/chat to parents if they feel it is necessary and further action needs to be taken.
+Teachers will email/call/chat to parents ONLY if they feel it is necessary and further action needs to be taken.
 Any serious issues are also dealt with by Deb and Michelle privately with the family of the child involved.